AlbaIII/MMV-CLAMP_Tensorflow/README.md

 Part of these codes are produced by referring to the [project](https://github.com/mborgerding/onsager_deep_learning) of Mark Borgerding that design the LAMP network for the CS-SMV problem.

+If this project help your researches, it is appreciated that this work is added in the reference of your papers.

 # The Problem of Interest

 Briefly, the activity detection, delay detection and channel problem in asynchronous massive connectivity can be formulated as a hierarchical sprase signal recovery problem.
 We design the deep-unfolded AMP network to solve the problem in both SMV and MMV.